Everyone deserves to be happy, right?

 Research has shown that once you take care of basic needs, additional money doesn’t materially increase your happiness level.
 We all know the quick purchase can provide short term gratification, but the longevity of this euphoria is not a sustainable source of happiness.
 Is there a blueprint that will likely increase our happiness?

-A 2016 Forbes article I ran across shared some great research, and found a few methods that might generate happiness in our lives.
+A memorable 2016 Forbes article is worth sharing again.
+It shares some great research and suggests a few methods that might generate more long term happiness in our lives.

 - Exercise.
 Strenuous workouts that put substantial emphasis on cardiovascular exercises (i.e. swimming, running, dancing, power walking, etc.) has recently been associated with growth of new neurons in the hippocampus, which is the part of the brain known to ward off depression.